NethermindEth/Paprika/docs/design.md

 The `FixedMap` can wrap an arbitrary span of memory so it can be used for any page that wants to store data by key.

+### Merkle construct

+From Ethereum's point of view, any storage mechanism needs to be able to calculate the `StateRootHash`.
+This hash allows us to verify whether the block state is valid.
+How it is done and what is used underneath is not important as long as the store mechanism can provide the answer to the ultimate question: _what is the StateRootHash of the given block?_

+The Merkle construct is in the making and it will be updated later.

 ## Examples

 ### A small contract